suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Diffie-Hellman exchange to derive a shared secret, is used to encrypt a CEK.
 This CEK is subsequently used to encrypt the firmware image.
 Hence, the plaintext passed to HPKE is the randomly generated CEK.
-The output of the HPKE seal operation is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key).
+The output of the HPKE SealBase function is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key).